Problems of Dostoevsky's Poetics: Chapter 2: The Hero, and the Position of the Author with Regard to the Hero, in Dostoevsky's Art

-According to Bakhtin, Dostoevsky is not interested in characters as individuals or social types occupying a specific place in the author's universe, where who or what they are is fixed, defined, limited by certain 'objective' qualities.
+According to Bakhtin, Dostoevsky is not interested in characters as individuals or social types occupying a specific place in the author's universe, where who or what they are is fixed, defined, and limited by certain 'objective' qualities.
 The hero interests Dostoevsky as a "particular point of view on the world and on oneself."
-Dostoevsky thus carries out a kind of "Copernican revolution" in fiction by making subjectivity and self-consciousness the basis for a character's exposition, so that even the functions usually reserved for the author or narrator (descriptions, characterisations, definitions etc) are transferred into the field of vision of the character themselves: "the author no longer illuminates the hero's reality but the hero's self-consciousness."
+Dostoevsky thus carries out a kind of "Copernican revolution" in fiction by making subjectivity and self-consciousness the basis for a character's exposition, so that even the functions usually reserved for the author or narrator (descriptions, characterisations, definitions, etc) are transferred into the field of vision of the character themselves: "the author no longer illuminates the hero's reality but the hero's self-consciousness."
 Alongside the hero's consciousness, only other equally self-defining and self-validating consciousnesses can be juxtaposed.
 There can be no overriding authorial or narratorial voice: such a voice can only be another voice in the polyphonic texture.
 Bakhtin calls self-consciousness Dostoevsky's "artistic dominant".

 Chapter 3: The Idea in Dostoevsky

 In Dostoevsky, the hero's discourse about himself is merged with his ideological discourse about the world.
-There is an "artistic fusion" of personal life with worldview that strengthens the integrity of self-signification in the face of the myriad forms of external definition.
+There is an "artistic fusion" of personal life and worldview that strengthens the integrity of self-signification in the face of the myriad forms of external definition.
 This fusion lends an unprecedented power to the idea in Dostoevsky.
-In a character of the monological type, an idea becomes "a mere aspect of reality, one more of reality's predetermined features": in Dostoevsky it acquires the power to live in the world through its fusion with an unfinalized consciousness in its interaction with others of the same kind.
+In a character of the monological type, an idea becomes "a mere aspect of reality, one more of reality's predetermined features": in Dostoevsky, it acquires the power to live in the world through its fusion with an unfinalized consciousness in its interaction with others of the same kind.
 The idea, as Dostoevsky understood it, is not some sort of entity residing within a person's head, it is a "live event" played out in the realm of inter-subjectivity.
 Like the word, the idea inherently seeks the other's response: it is by nature dialogic.
 Its outwardly monologic form is merely the conventional form of expression that has emerged, according to Bakhtin, from the trend toward ideological monologism characteristic of modern times.